Skip to content

 • 100+ C Programs

-• HackerRank Solutions
+• Solutions

-• HackerRank Algorithms Solutions
+• Algorithms Solutions

-• HackerRank C problems solutions
+• C solutions

-• HackerRank C++ problems solutions
+• C++ solutions

-• HackerRank Java problems solutions
+• Java solutions

-• HackerRank Python problems solutions
+• Python solutions

 Programmingoneonone

-Array Representation of Binary Tree
+Array Representation of Binary Tree | DSA Tutorials

-YASH PAL, 31 May 202018 August 2025
+YASH PAL, 31 May 20205 May 2026

-In Data Structures and Algorithms to make a representation of a binary tree using an array first, we need to convert a binary tree into a full binary tree. and then we give the number to each node and store it in their respective locations.
+Array Representation of Binary Tree – In Data Structures and Algorithms, to make a representation of a binary tree using an array, first, we need to convert a binary tree into a full binary tree.
+And then we give the number to each node and store it in its respective location.

-Array representation of Binary tree
+Array Representation of a Binary Tree

-here in the above example to convert this binary tree into a full binary tree, we need to add nodes that don’t have child nodes till the last level of the tree.
+Here, in the above example, to convert this binary tree into a full binary tree, we need to add nodes that don’t have child nodes till the last level of the tree.

-So now the tree becomes a full binary tree. after that to represent it using an array we need to give the numbers to each and every node but level by level.
+So now the tree becomes a full binary tree.
+After that, to represent it using an array, we need to give the numbers to each and every node, but level by level.

-Array representation of Binary tree
+Array representation of binary tree

-so this is the array representation of a binary tree.
+So, this is the array representation of a binary tree.

 Important terms to represent a binary tree in sequential order

-if any node is stored at the K position then the left child of a node is stored at index 2k and the right child has stored at index 2K + 1 and the parent of a node is stored at the floor(K/2) index.
+The root is always stored at index 1 in the array.
+If any node is stored at the K position, then the left child of a node is stored at index 2k, the right child is stored at index 2K + 1, and the parent of a node is stored at the floor(K/2) index.

 Note: The size of an array to represent a binary tree of height H is equal to the maximum number of nodes possible in a binary tree of height H.

-Program to implement binary tree in Python
+Program to implement a binary tree in Python

 from collections import deque